bajohn/challonge-parser/readme.md

 - Add iTournament and iTournamentData types where missing (if anywhere)
 -
 Nice to haves, probably won't do:
-- Update only latest tournament / matches instead of full reload when tourneyCount is different
 - When we're ready to create the clean base app - can we create a fresh version of this entire live app using a fork of the cleaned base app?

 ## Nice to haves